vlasscontreras/php-trainer/README.md

 #### Abstract Classes

-Abstract classes provide templates or base for any subclasses.
+Abstract classes provide templates or a base for any subclasses.
 A class is abstract when the `abstract` keyword is added before the `class` keyword on the class definition.
 Unlike [interfaces](#interfaces), abstract classes can define properties and behavior.

 Adding `abstract` to a class: